 New York Yankees vs Baltimore Orioles Odds, Spread, and Totals

-The New York Yankees will look to even up their series against the Baltimore Orioles tonight.
-The Orioles survived an eighth-inning flurry led by Yankees shortstop Anthony Volpe to seal…
+The New York Yankees will wrap up their three-game set against the Baltimore Orioles tonight.
+The Yankees stole Game 2 behind a flurry of early offense from Trent Grisham and…

-The New York Yankees will look to even up their series against the Baltimore Orioles tonight.
-The Orioles survived an eighth-inning flurry led by Yankees shortstop Anthony Volpe to seal the first game in a crucial AL East rivalry matchup.
+The New York Yankees will wrap up their three-game set against the Baltimore Orioles tonight.
+The Yankees stole Game 2 behind a flurry of early offense from Trent Grisham and Aaron Judge, making the third and final game of the series the rubber match for these division rivals.

-New York will look to starting pitcher Carlos Rodon to lead the charge in Game 2.
-Rodon got off to a rough start earlier in the season, but has since put together two excellent outings, holding both the Tampa Bay Rays and Cleveland Indians scoreless in his last two trips to the bump.
-Next up is an Orioles lineup that has not scored more than four runs in eight games.
-Rodon has a solid opportunity to put together another quality start here.
+Unfortunately for New York, they will be forced to turn to starting pitcher Carlos Carrasco in this game.
+Carrasco, despite being an established veteran name, has been one of the Yankees' worst pitchers through the early going of 2025.
+He has earned a 5.26 ERA through six appearances on the season, with notably bad outings against the Tampa Bay Rays and Detroit Tigers.
+It is important to note that Carrasco's last start was his best, as he pitched five scoreless frames against the Toronto Blue Jays.

 Spread